Partner with consumers

 Applications will not be reviewed during December and January

-Associate Professor Rachel Peters, National Allergy Centre of Excellence (NACE) Epidemiology Lead and Murdoch Children's Research Institute (MCRI) food allergy expert, shares her experience of partnering with consumers for feedback on a new allergy prevention trial.
+Associate Professor Rachel Peters, NACE Population Health Research Program Lead and Murdoch Children's Research Institute (MCRI) food allergy expert, shares her experience of partnering with NACE consumers for feedback on a new allergy prevention trial.